probonopd/meilix/README.md

 # Ubuntu Live ISO customizer

-Building a [lubuntu](http://lubuntu.net) based Linux OS using Travis CI and tools from https://github.com/fossasia/meilix
+Building a remastered System ISO using Travis CI and tools from https://github.com/fossasia/meilix